 But what about the poor mums and dads?

-The research, which was presented at the Sleep DownUnder Conference in Brisbane this week, also found that mothers with severely or moderately unsettled babies were in danger of mental health conditions themselves such as postnatal depression.
-Apparently, 27 percent of mums in the severe group reported significant psychological distress compared to 5 percent of those with settled babies, indicating that more awareness and support is needed for parents and families with extremely challenging infants.
+The research, which was presented at the Sleep DownUnder Conference in Brisbane, also found that mothers with severely or moderately unsettled babies were in danger of mental health conditions themselves such as postnatal depression.
+Apparently, 27 percent of mums in the ‘severe’ group reported significant psychological distress compared to 5 percent of those with settled babies, indicating that more awareness and support is needed for parents and families with extremely challenging infants.

 Hope for unsettled bubs

-The new research is considered very exciting though because now babies who are at risk of developing mental health conditions can be more easily identified by GPs and child health nurses at their 12-month checkup – if questions are raised about any behavioural challenges they might be presenting.
+This research is considered very exciting though, because now babies who are at risk of developing mental health conditions can be more easily identified by GPs and child health nurses at their 12-month checkup – particularly if questions are raised about any behavioural challenges they might be presenting.